Configure a Mesh Global Control Plane with the Kubernetes demo app

 kumactl get dataplanes

-If your data planes were configured correctly with the demo app, the output should return all four data planes.
+If your data planes were configured correctly with the demo app, the output should return two data planes:

 You can now issue commands to your global control plane using kumactl